 Coach Canada cannot be held responsible for any costs or damages incurred as a result of using this guide.

-Agency.
-Canada Customs officers and Citizenship & Immigration officers monitor and control the movement of individuals into Canada
+Canada Customs officers and Citizenship & Immigration officers monitor and control the movement of individuals into Canada and work

-and work to keep prohibited goods such as firearms and drugs out of the country.
-Additionally, Customs inspection and enforcement
+to keep prohibited goods such as firearms and drugs out of the country.
+Additionally, Customs inspection and enforcement works in close

-involved in facilitating legitimate cross-border traffic and supporting economic development while stopping people and goods that pose
+in facilitating legitimate cross-border traffic and supporting economic development while stopping people and goods that pose a potential risk

-a potential risk to Canada.
-It integrates several key functions previously spread across three organizations: the Customs program from
+to Canada.
+It integrates several key functions previously spread across three organizations: the Customs program from the Canada Customs

 Reference Materials for Canada Customs

 The CBSA provides a pamphlet called "Visitors to Canada and other Temporary Residents."
 This pamphlet is only an overview of the laws,

 restrictions, and entitlements that affect visitors and seasonal residents.
 The legislation takes precedence and should be consulted for the